I’ve just received the following consumer question about an expensive hob which has only lasted 4 years –

 In my opinion there are only two possible explanations for why high quality expensive appliances are so outrageously expensive to repair –

-Either they genuinely cost that much to repair because of the higher standards of their aftersales networks, the higher quality of parts, and the relatively low volumes of spares manufactured.
+- They genuinely cost that much to repair because of the higher standards of their aftersales networks, the higher quality of parts, and the relatively low volumes of spares manufactured

-Or they think a high quality product should be expensive to repair, and that people expect it and are generally prepared to pay premium repair prices.
+- They think a high quality product should be expensive to repair, that people expect it and are generally prepared to pay premium repair prices

 If it’s the former, then unfortunately that’s a big flaw in their business model.
 But they should avoid letting any customers down like this – especially in these modern times when everyone has internet access and knows how to use it.
 They should subsidise repairs like this and set them at acceptable prices even if it loses them money.
 Their entire good name depends on the public being confident in investing in their appliances.